 Things You'll Need

-Remove any paper or plastic advertising from the outside of the glass bottles.
+Remove any paper or plastic advertising from the outside of the glass bottles to create your empty bottle Christmas trees.
 Clean the outside of the glass bottles with glass cleaner.
 Dry the bottles.

 Cover the outside of the glass bottles with green glass paint.
 Glass paint is designed for slick surfaces.
 It's also more translucent than acrylic paint, so the light from inside the bottles will shine through better.
 Place the painted bottle in a sunny location and allow the paint to dry.